LuizBonato/LuizBonato/README.md

 **External platform connectors** — LogComex (customs import), BankPlus (bank slips), PTAX API (FX rates).

-CTEs, PARTITION BY, UNION ALL and complex joins across SAP transactional tables for business reporting and integration logic.
+**HANA SQL** — CTEs, `PARTITION BY`, `UNION ALL` and complex joins across SAP transactional tables  for business reporting and integration logic.

 **Structured observability** — Grafana dashboards consuming n8n webhook data via Infinity plugin, JSONL logs, sanitized payloads and email alerts.

+**AI workflow engineering** — design and maintain specialized agents in Claude and ChatGPT to support my day-to-day integration work: custom skills for debugging SAP Service Layer responses, structured prompts for payload analysis, and context-aware assistants for recurring technical decisions.
+I use AI as a force multiplier — not just to answer questions, but to encode reusable problem-solving patterns that accelerate delivery.

 ---

 ## 🎯 Where I'm Headed